NewDayTechnology/benchmarking-performance-part-1/README.md

 The absolute minimum function that can be benchmarked - it does nothing.

 * ``AddTest``
-A simple addition metric, again of minimal complexity
+A simple addition metric, again of minimal complexity.

 * ``MultiplyTest``
-A simple multiplication metric, again of minimal complexity
+A simple multiplication metric, again of minimal complexity.

 * ``Fibonacci``
-Benchmarking a Fibonacci implementation
+Benchmarking a Fibonacci implementation, measuring the computation time for the first N Fibonacci numbers.

 ## Builds
-Builds are managed with love by Github Actions
+Builds are managed with love by Github Actions:

 [Build](https://github.com/NewDayTechnology/benchmarkdotnetdemo/actions)